 ... and so much more!

-Exceptionally this year, our summer camps will be part of formal research studies so space will be very limited.
+This year's summer camps will once again be part of ongoing research studies so space will be limited.
 The sessions will last two weeks but the program style will stay the same!
-If you are interested in having your child participate, please fill out the information form.

 Ages 12 and up